google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 ![cb84e05044ad029f.png](img/cb84e05044ad029f.png)

-Then paste this into the companion site in the ‘Subscription to Send To' text area:
+Then paste this into the companion site in the  *Subscription to Send To*  text area:

 ![e320ddd1b66682e6.png](img/e320ddd1b66682e6.png)

-Then under ‘Text to Send' you can add any string you want to send with the push message and finally click the ‘Send Push Message' button.
+Then under  *Text to Send*  you can add any string you want to send with the push message and finally click the  *Send Push Message*  button.

 ![3c5c0d5d1c3deda4.png](img/3c5c0d5d1c3deda4.png)